yuya-fujimoto/oaf-traffic-simulation/src/pages/index.md

 Predict when and how traffic congestion occurs and visualize it in SUMO.
 ---

-## About Open Avenues (OA)​

-Open Avenues is an educational nonprofit that offers students to participate in industry projects led by experts from high-growth STEM companies.

----

 ## Background

 ### Congestion Costs U.S. Cities Billions Every Year​